← Back to research

 Not recommended for: Users who need organization features, mobile apps, or more than 3 devices.

-Outlook: Typora has carved out a loyal niche.
+Outlook: Typora has carved out a loyal niche, and as of June 2026 development is demonstrably alive — version 1.13.7 with substantial feature releases landing as recently as April 2026.
 It won't challenge Obsidian for knowledge management or Bear for everyday notes, but for pure markdown editing, it remains best-in-class.
+The single-developer dependency and absence of a mobile client remain the structural risks to watch.

 Research by Ry Walker Research • methodology